-Hundreds of flights cancelled as Hong Kong and China brace for Super Typhoon Saola
+Hong Kong and south China braced for 121mph Super Typhoon Saola

 China’s weather service warns Saola could be ‘strongest typhoon to make landfall in Pearl River Delta since 1949’

-Hundreds of flights were cancelled in Hong Kong and parts of southern China on Friday among a host of other restrictions in the region as super typhoon Saola drew nearer.

-The typhoon may potentially hit southern China, prompting numerous workers to remain at home, local media reported.
+Many workers stayed at home, and trading on Hong Kong’s stock market was suspended, while authorities in mainland China halted all trains entering or leaving Guangdong province.

+The Hong Kong Observatory issued a number 10 hurricane signal, the highest warning under the city’s weather system and the first of that strength since Super Typhoon Mangkhut in 2018.

-Over 400 flights were cancelled or delayed in the key centre for regional business and travel, while nearly 4,000 trains will not be operating from Thursday to Sunday, said the China Railway Guangzhou Group, according to earlier reports from state media CCTV.
+More than 400 flights were cancelled or delayed in the key centre for regional business and travel, while nearly 4,000 trains will be out of service until Sunday.

-Hong Kong’s stock market trading has been halted as well due to the impending typhoon and students in several cities have had the beginning of their school year postponed until next week.

-Early Friday, the Hong Kong Observatory raised a No 8 typhoon signal, which is the third-highest warning in the city’s weather system.

-Mr Chan said the winds would gradually subside as the typhoon moves away from Hong Kong on Saturday.
+Saola, with maximum sustained winds of 121mph, poses “a high threat” to the territory, said the Hong Kong Observatory, which warned of serious flooding in coastal areas and said the maximum water level might be similar to when Mangkhut felled trees and tore scaffolding off buildings in the city.

+In recent months, China has experienced some of its heaviest rain and deadliest flooding in years in various regions, with scores killed, including in outlying mountainous areas near the capital, Beijing.

+Weather authorities in the gambling hub of Macao also warned of flooding, forecasting that water levels might reach five feet in low-lying areas on Saturday morning.

-In China’s mainland, authorities issued the highest typhoon warning for the storm, which state media said would make landfall “in the coastal areas stretching from Huilai to Hong Kong” on Friday afternoon or evening.
+China’s National Meteorological Administration said Saola could make landfall in coastal areas from Taishan city in Guangdong province to Shenzhen early on Saturday, or just skim across those regions.

-China’s weather service warned Saola could be “the strongest typhoon to make landfall in the Pearl River Delta since 1949” in a post on the Chinese social media platform Weibo on Friday.
+It warned Saola could be “the strongest typhoon to make landfall in the Pearl River Delta since 1949” in a post on Weibo.

-Guangdong province declared a level I windstorm emergency, signifying the highest level of emergency response.

-China’s National Meteorological Centre has issued a red alert, “the most serious level of its four-tier warning system”.

-According to the state-run Global Times, over 100,000 individuals have been evacuated in anticipation of the typhoon’s arrival in eastern China’s Fujian province.
+According to the state-run Global Times, more than 100,000 people have been evacuated in eastern China’s Fujian province.

-The Cathay Pacific airline announced the cancellation of all flights to and from Hong Kong from 6am on Friday to 2am on Saturday.
-Another budget airline, HK Express, said it decided to cancel 70 flights scheduled for Friday and Saturday to and from Hong Kong.
+Cathay Pacific announced the cancellation of all flights to and from Hong Kong from 6am on Friday to 2am on Saturday.
+A budget airline, HK Express, said it decided to cancel 70 flights scheduled for Friday and Saturday into and out of Hong Kong.

-Meanwhile, China’s Ministry of Transport has dispatched 16 rescue-and-salvage ships and nine rescue helicopters to regions expected to be impacted by the storm, according to state news agency Xinhua.
+Meanwhile, China’s Ministry of Transport has dispatched 16 rescue-and-salvage ships and nine rescue helicopters to regions expected to be affected by the storm, according to state news agency Xinhua.

 Saola veered just south of Taiwan on Wednesday before changing course to mainland China.
 The storm’s outer bands brought torrential rain to the southern cities of Taiwan.